JaniHuusko/TDG---TestDataGenerator/README.md

 # Ideas how to move forward
-    1. Create UI where you can configure the values e.g. datetime in future or past, any int as enum, booleans that cant be true without conditions, insert string library to use..
+    1. Create UI where you can configure the values e.g. datetime in future or past, any int as enum, booleans that cant be true without conditions, insert string or photo etc. library to use..
     2. Figure a way to insert all the possible scenarios with booleans in schema e.g. db has 10 different booleans so this creates test data that has all the possible combinations of these booleans, also maybe needs somekind of knowledge about how many rows of data is needed to fullfill these combinations.